andybeet/508/README.md

 An example text file in markdown is provided (`example.md`).

 An equivalent Rmarkdown file is provided (`example.rmd`).
-The difference is only the includion of a YAML header
+The difference is only the includion of a YAML header.

+A second Rmarkdown file is provided (`example2.rmd`).
+Where a code chunk is used instead of markdown to include images plus a YAML header.

 The resulting pdf (`example.pdf`) is provided as the final product